prelert/kibana-swimlane-vis/README.md

 in the screenshot above, the thresholds have been adjusted to suit the range of response times from the flight comparison website data, with values of 3000 or more displayed in red.

-It is not yet possible to alter the number of color bands, nor the colors used for each range.
+It is not yet possible to alter the number of color bands.

 By default a legend will be displayed above the swimlane showing the configured lower band threshold values for each of the colors.
 This legend can be hidden by deselecting the *Show threshold legend* checkbox in the